CiDsTaR/crypto-wealth-tracker/docs/examples.md

 ## Overview

-This guide provides practical examples, common usage patterns, and best practices for the Ethereum Wallet Tracker.
+This guide provides practical examples, common usage patterns, and best practices for the Crypto Wealth Tracker.
 Each example includes complete, runnable code with explanations.

 ## Table of Contents